-On 8 July 2003, a Supreme Court hearing was held on the petition.
-On behalf of the petitioners, Adalah argued that the prior warning order is illegal for the following reasons: (i) The purpose of the order is to allow the army to get assistance from Palestinian civilians, while conducting an arrest.
-This practice is inherently dangerous, as noted in the text of the order, which anticipates exchange of fire; (ii) Under international humanitarian law, the army may not approach a civilian to ask for his or her assistance in a military operation pursued by an occupying power; (iii) In practice, in the field, the Israeli military disregards the safety of Palestinian civilians, as also set forth in the prior warning order, and it is illogical that a Palestinian civilian would consent to assist the Israeli army due to the inherent dangerousness of its operations and the hostility of the Palestinian population to the occupier.
-The state's attorney claimed that the purpose and actual implementation of the "prior warning" order is humanitarian, aimed at saving the lives of both Palestinians and Israeli soldiers.
+On 8 July 2003, a hearing was held on the petition.
+On behalf of the petitioners, Adalah argued that the prior warning order is illegal for the following reasons: (i) the purpose of the order is to allow the army to get assistance from Palestinian civilians, while conducting an arrest.
+This practice is inherently dangerous, as noted in the text of the order, which anticipates exchange of fire; (ii) under international humanitarian law, the army may not approach a civilian to ask for his or her assistance in a military operation pursued by an occupying power; and (iii) in practice, in the field, the Israeli military disregards the safety of Palestinian civilians, as also set forth in the prior warning order, and it is illogical that a Palestinian civilian would consent to assist the Israeli army due to the inherent dangerousness of its operations and the hostility of the Palestinian population to the occupier.
+In response, the state's attorney claimed that the purpose and actual implementation of the "prior warning" order is humanitarian, aimed at saving the lives of both Palestinians and Israeli soldiers.

-The Supreme Court ruled that the January 2003 limited injunction would remain in effect; the Court refused to extend the scope of the injunction to include a prohibition on the use of "prior warning" practices.
+The Supreme Court ruled that the January 2003 limited injunction would remain in effect, refusing to extend its scope to include a prohibition on the use of "prior warning" practices.
 The Court also ruled that it will deliver a final judgment on the petition, as well as deciding on the legality of the prior warning order, at a future date to be determined, and that it may issue such a ruling with an expanded panel of justices.
-No new dates have been scheduled.